 The back-office functions can be performed in-house either at the same location or in another location altogether.

 For example, it’s not uncommon for businesses to have a warehouse or retail store in one location, and their back-office in another.

 Increasingly, back-office functions are being transitioned to offshore destinations to lower costs.

 Examples of this include global companies processing all invoicing functions to a central location e.g. India or payroll functions to the Philippines.

-There is currently a huge growth in outsourcing back-office functions to third-parties.
+There is currently a huge growth in outsourcing back-office functions to third parties.

 Unlike traditional outsourcing functions like call centres, as the back-office functions are not customer-facing there is less risk associated.

-Popular destinations include the Philippines and India that offer significant savings as compared to conducting the same work in Australia.
+Even with COVID, popular destinations include the Philippines and India that offer significant savings as compared to conducting the same work in Australia.